vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/get-started-gf4tas-sbgf/index.md

   Service.
 lastmod: '2021-04-22'
 link-title: Getting Started with VMware GemFire for TAS
-parent: Spring for Apache Geode
+parent: Spring for VMware GemFire
 title: Getting Started with VMware GemFire for TAS
 type: data-guides
 weight: 2
+aliases:
+    - get-started-tgf4vms-sbdg/
 ---

 This guide will walk you through creating and testing a VMware GemFire service instance on the Tanzu Application Service (TAS) using a `Hello, World!` client application.